Listed below are topics to assist you in planning your special event on city property. Each topic area includes:

 SOP Applications must be submitted at least 60 days prior to event date if estimated attendance at the event is 5,000 or more per day.

-In general, Amusement Rides are governed by the Technical Standards and Safety Association (TSSA) who administer and enforce public safety laws in the Province of Ontario.
-In order to have amusement ride be considered for use at a special event/festival you must have the appropriate TSSA Certification and Insurance.
+In general, amusement rides/devices are governed by the Technical Standards and Safety Association (TSSA) that administers and enforces public safety laws in the Province of Ontario.
+In order to have an amusement ride/device be considered for use at a special event or festival, event organizers must ensure ride owner and/or operator have the appropriate TSSA certification, licence and/or training and insurance.

-Venues and facilities may also have restrictions and policies governing the use of Amusement Rides.
+Venues and facilities may also have restrictions and policies governing the use of amusement rides/devices.
+Contact the venue for further details.

 Technical Standards and Safety Association (TSSA)